-In the end, I was left with the manuscript for Clara Poole and the Long Way Round, then a portal adventure called The Land of Ends, and most recently my third book Sprout, a speculative fiction about a girl with an unusual abnormality.
-I only wish I started sooner.
+In the end, I was left with the manuscript for CLARA POOLE AND THE LONG WAY ROUND (Pixel & Ink, 2023 & 2024), then a somewhat failed portal adventure called THE LAND OF ENDS, and most recently SPROUT, a speculative fiction about a girl with an unusual abnormality.
+I only wish I had started sooner.

 I find endless joy in writing for middle-grade readers, who are no longer children but not quite adults.
 It is a bridge in time before self-awareness and teen relationships take over when things like magic still have profound importance.
-I hope my stories help keep that moment around a little longer.
+I hope my stories help keep that moment around a little longer—for them as well as me.